 DONOR-ADVISED FUND ($40,000).
 Donor advises the Foundation on which projects should be supported through the fund on an annual basis.

-We understand that, in considering an endowment fund, you will have many questions.
 We’ve put together some of our most frequently asked questions and answers into an easy, downloadable document.
-If you have further questions, please contact Camille Zanoni (below).
+If you have further questions, please contact our director of philanthropy, Camille Zanoni (contact information below).

 Profiles in Conservation

 This year marks the 50th Anniversary of the Nelson Institute for Environmental Studies, the globally respected institution at the University of Wisconsin-Madison named after former Wisconsin Governor and U.S. Senator Gaylord Nelson, the author of renowned environmental legislation and founder of Earth Day.Read More read more